eccirc/Card-game-template/README.md

 ---

-\*\* A 52 card game simulator built with HTML, SCSS and vanilla Javascrit
+** A 52 card game simulator built with HTML, SCSS and vanilla Javascript **

 ### This version